Why Are Volleyball Shorts so Short and Tight?

-As a coach, and as a woman, I can empathize with parents and players are uncomfortable with the shorts.
-I played volleyball in the 90s (The era of baggy pants and flannel!) when bun huggers were just going OUT of style and before the current spandex had really taken hold.
+As a coach, and as a woman, I can empathize with parents and players that are uncomfortable with the shorts.
+I played volleyball in the 90s (the era of baggy pants and flannel!) when bun huggers were just going out of style and before the current spandex had really taken hold.
 I started my volleyball career wearing basketball length shorts and loose long sleeve jerseys.
 I finished it wearing short, spandex length shorts and a cap sleeved jersey.
 I felt uncomfortable enough in the short shorts, having all that leg exposed!
 I can completely empathize with girls and parents who wished there was a little more modesty in volleyball.
 If I had to wear the uniform my players do, I would be uncomfortable!
 But my players don't want to play in any other kind of shorts.

 Share Your Opinion!

 What kind of shorts do you think volleyball players should wear?

 Volleyball was invented in late 1800s but was primarily a men's game in the beginning.
 It wasn't played by women at the international level until the 1950s and it didn't become a widespread college and high school level sport until the 70s after the NAIA and NCAA had introduced it as a varsity level sport.

 The women's volleyball uniforms of the 70s reflected the fashion of the time.
 Mid length shorts, form fitting (but not tight) shirts.